Case Maria: How to invest money you inherited

 To do this in the most effective way, there are many things Selma takes into account:

-Her investments are adjusted to her risk and spread across global markets and industries.
+1. Her investments are adjusted to her risk and spread across global markets and industries

 Her money is spread across global financial markets and industries in the same way as money is allocated globally.
 Her risk is thus spread as broad as possible and her investments move similarly as the global financial markets.

-We take into account if different markets are cheap or expensive.
+2. Selma takes into account if different markets are cheap or expensive

 Selma automatically calculates if market prices are cheap or expensive.
 Currently (April 2018) we reduce investments in US Stocks and company loans, while we increase investments in emerging markets.
 This helps to reduce risk, when markets would drop.
 Read here how Selma does it.